jzonthemtn/multilanguage-search/README.md

 ### NiFi

 Here's an example flow using the processors.
-Note that in this example the `langdetect` processor isn't really doing a whole lot since only a single index is searched but that's easily made more robust.
+The flow reads files of search terms from the file system.
+The search terms are read one per line from each file.
+Language detection is then applied to each search term to appropriately route the search term to the next processor.
+English search terms are used to query the index, and German search terms are translated to English prior to searching.

 ![Flow](https://raw.githubusercontent.com/jzonthemtn/multilanguage-search/master/example-nifi-flow.png)